spring-attic/sagan/README.md

 ## Getting started

-It takes just a few minutes to [build and run the app on your local box][build-and-run] and it's easy to [import the source][import-source] into your IDE.
+It takes just a few minutes to [build][] and [run][] the app on your local box, and it's easy to [import the source][] into your IDE.
 From there, you can focus on the areas that are most important to you.
 Be sure to browse the rest of the [wiki][] and take note of the README files throughout the application's directory structure.

 ## Issue tracking